 The first three photos were taken by Nhu Nguyen.
 Photo 1 shows a form with green tepal tips.
 Photo 2 shows a closeup of another form.
 Photo 3 shows a dramatic display of orange!
 Photos 4 and 5 show plants in cultivation by Richard Sullivan.
 The last photo below was taken in habitat near Bainskloof by Andrew Harvie.

 Lachenalia framesii W. F. Barker is a Namaqualand species that grows in flat sandy areas, often in large colonies.
-This is a delightful small species with a quite striking inflorescence consisting of greenish yellow outer perianth segments and protruding inner segments that have recurved magenta tips.
+This is a delightful small species with a quite striking inflorescence consisting of greenish yellow outer perianth segments and protruding inner segments that have recurved magenta tips; it grows to about 15 cm tall.
 It flowers in the period between the third week in August and the second week in October.
 Description from Don Journet.
 The first two photos from Alan Horstmann.
 The last two were taken near Knersvlakte September 2011 by Cameron McMaster.

 Lachenalia giessii W.F.Barker is distributed in Namibia and the Northern Cape, South Africa where it grows in a number of different habitats.
 It is a dwarf species (3.5 to 16 cm) with white scented flowers.
 It flowers July to September.
 Photos from Bert Zaalberg.